lambdaclass/zksync-eigenda-m1/README.md

 RPC_URL=<your_rpc> PRIVATE_KEY=<your_private_key> PROOF_VERIFIER_RPC=<your_rpc> API_URL=<your_url> START_BATCH=1 RUST_LOG=info cargo run --release
 ```

-For a local server, you can get your api url under `chains/<your_chain>/configs/general.yaml`
+For a local server, you can get your api url under `chains/<your_chain>/configs/general.yaml` on the `zksync-era` repository

 ```
 api:
   web3_json_rpc:
-    hhtp_url:
+    http_url:
 ```